Khairun-Nahar-Munne/Scrapy/README.md

    ```bash
     docker-compose down
    ```
- - If you face any issue during building docker, you can stop the docker and again up the docker.
+ - If you face any issue during building docker, you can stop the docker container and again up the docker container.
    ```bash
     docker-compose down
     docker-compose up